Ed, Edd n Eddy season 1

 The first season of the animated comedy television series Ed, Edd n Eddy, created by Danny Antonucci, originally aired on Cartoon Network in the United States.
 Although originally set to premiere in November 1998, the season ran from January 4, 1999, to June 11, 1999, and consists of 13 episodes.
 The series revolves around three adolescent boys collectively known as "the Eds," who live in a suburban cul-de-sac.
 Unofficially led by Eddy, the Eds frequently scheme to make money off their peers in order to purchase their favorite confectionery, jawbreakers.
 However, their plans usually fail, leaving them in various predicaments.

 Adult cartoonist Antonucci conceived Ed, Edd n Eddy while working on a commercial design.
-Antonucci pitched the series to Cartoon Network and Nickelodeon.
-Both studios were interested in the series, but each demanded creative control and Antonucci refused.
-Cartoon Network ended up commissioning the show after agreeing to let Antonucci have control of the show.
+Antonucci pitched the series to Nickelodeon, but the network declined to give him creative control and Antonucci refused.
+He then pitched the series to Cartoon Network.
+The network ended up commissioning the show after agreeing to let Antonucci have control of the show.
 After its debut, the series was a success in Nielsen ratings, popular among younger and older viewers.
 Met with generally positive reviews, the season earned Antonucci a Reuben Award for Best Television Animation.